ichisemasashi/readHyLang/Automate_the_Boring_Stuff_with_Python/05_Dictionaries_and_StructuringData.md

 *characterCount.py* program and save it as *prettyCharacterCount.py*.

 [import pprint]\
-message = \'It was a bright cold day in April, and the clocks were striking\
+message = 'It was a bright cold day in April, and the clocks were striking\
-thirteen.\'\
+thirteen.'\
 count = {}\
 \
 for character in message:\